open/close all folders

 - In Vampire: The Requiem, a vampire can learn to conceal information inside a messenger's blood.

 - It's commonly agreed that the player character in Marathon Infinity smuggles Durandal across timelines within his own brain toward the end of the game.

-- Similarly, Jake in the SNES Shadowrun game has some sensitive files in his head computer, which starts off locked until an attempt to repair it sets off a Cortex Bomb.
+- Jake in the SNES Shadowrun game has some sensitive files in his head computer, which starts off locked until an attempt to repair it sets off a Cortex Bomb.
 This is, of course, perfectly normal within the confines of the Tabletop Game.

 - It's implied that Jake did not undergo the procedure willingly, as a character met earlier on notes that the head computer and datajack are new additions.
 Jake himself has complete amnesia, though.

 - Xenosaga Episode III uses this in an interesting way.
 The Godwin sisters hold the two parts of the unlock code which opens the Zohar Emulator storage.
 Both are aware of this, and didn't require any messy mind tricks — their minds already had uplink ports from their previous "jobs" before the Durandal.

 - The Realian MOMO has the politically and functionally dangerous Y-Data stored in her head.

 - Xenosaga does this a lot, actually; Canaan, another Realian, likewise has part of the Y-Data dropped into his head; he's blocked from accessing it, which makes him very grumpy.
 He spends the better part of fifteen years trying to get it out and failing.

 - Asimov, the hero of Mr. Robot, saves his friends from being permanently scrapped by downloading their brainmaps into his system.
 Conveniently enough, this is also how you add members to your party for hacking missions.